Jonathan Adams (Lecturer)

 email - email@example.com

-Sean Kingsley has worked as a marine archaeologist and specialist in trade patterns for over 20 years from the shallowest shipwrecks in the world off Israel to the depths of the English Channel.
-In Israel he discovered the largest concentration of ancient wrecks in the eastern Mediterranean in King Solomon’s port of Dor.
-He is currently consulting with Odyssey Marine Exploration and editing their OME Papers publication series.
+Sean Kingsley has worked as a marine archaeologist for 25 years with a specialist interest in Byzantine and colonial-periods wrecks, and global trade patterns.
+Off Israel he discovered the largest cluster of ancient wrecks in the eastern Mediterranean in King Solomon’s port of Dor.
+He is currently consulting with Odyssey Marine Exploration on HMS Victory (1744), English Channel, and assembling final reports on the Tortugas ship (1622) in the Straits of Florida, the world’s first deep-sea excavation.

-Sean holds a doctorate in maritime trade from Oxford University and is the Director of Wreck Watch International, a London-based consultancy that sheds a spotlight on the threats to wrecks and submerged harbours worldwide.
-A central objective of Wreck Watch is to serve as a bridge between academic research, the private sector, industry and the general public for purposes of mainstream education, understanding and entertainment.
+Sean is the Director of Wreck Watch Int., a London-based consultancy that throws a spotlight on the worldwide threats to shipwrecks.
+A central objective of Wreck Watch is to serve as a bridge between academic research, the private sector, industry and the general public for purposes of mainstream education and understanding.
+His work currently focuses on the effects of offshore fishing on underwater cultural heritage.

 email - firstname.lastname@example.org